iranzithierry/ibot-mobile-app/README.md

-# Chromify Mobile
+# iBot

-Welcome to the Chromify, a project created by Iranzi Dev.
+Welcome to the iBot, a react native bot use api from my django backend.

 ## Getting Started